-The VariAx 2 Distal Radius System is indicated for the treatment of fractures, non-unions, malunions and deformities of the distal radius.
+The VariAx 2 Distal Radius System is indicated for the fixation of fractures, osteotomies, nonunions, and malunions of the bones of the hand and wrist, including osteopenic bone.

 The Stryker VariAx 2 Distal Radius Plating System is only to be implanted by a physician with special skill in e.g. traumatology in a sterile operating room environment in hospitals or specially equipped offices.
 No specific, additional training is needed for using the VariAx 2 Distal Radius Plating System.
 Stryker medical devices must be used sterile.
 All Stryker implants are single use only and must not be re-used under any circumstances.